heyajohnny/node-red-configurable-ping/README.md

   * Incoming `msg.topic` data will be outputted as `msg._topic` (as the new `msg.topic` will contain the the host).

 ## Fixed in this version
 Ability to set ping options (timeout and number of requests).
-The defaults are still 5 seconds for timeout and only one request will be made.
+The defaults are still 5 seconds for timeout and only 1 ping request.

 * Linux: -n -w 5 -c 1
 * Windows: -n 1 -w 5000